25 Types of Bats in New Mexico

 The great state of New Mexico is home to all kinds of beautiful creatures, including many species of bats.

-Bats are some of the fascinating animals on the planet, and we’ve listed some fun facts about them below.
+Bats are some of the most fascinating animals on the planet, and we’ve listed some fun facts about them below.

 1. Big Brown Bat